SaraBaradaran/MIPS-Processor/README.md

 # MIPS-Processor
 This processor has been implemented using Verilog as a hardware description language.
 You can use ModelSim software for running Verilog codes.
-ModelSim is a package in Mentor Graphics and is used for logic simulation of HDLs.You can get more information about how this processor works by reading the MIPS_Processor_Project.pdf and MIPS_Processor_Demo.pdf files.
+ModelSim is a package in Mentor Graphics and is used for logic simulation of HDLs.
+You can get more information about how this processor works by reading the MIPS_Processor_Project.pdf and MIPS_Processor_Demo.pdf files.

 ## Usage guide